rakrkracker/mask-classifier/README.md

 ## Training
 For the first training pass, the convolutional base was frozen.
 The model was trained in batches of size 32 and for 15 epochs.<br/>
 ![training curves](https://github.com/rakrkracker/mask-classifier/blob/master/images/learning_curve1.png)<br/>
 Then, about 20% of the last layers in the convolutional model were unfrozen (34 out of 154) and another training run was initiated to fine tune the model.
-The model reached on overall accuracy of 99.6% - 99.3% validation and 99.9% training (with augmented images). <br/>
+The model reached on overall accuracy of 99.85% - 99.3% validation and 99.7% training (with augmented images).
+This indicated a good fit, without under- or overfitting <br/>
 ![fine tuning curves](https://github.com/rakrkracker/mask-classifier/blob/master/images/learning_curve2.png)<br/>